How Barclays is leading the way with Open Banking

 The way Open Banking works is through legal standards that require the big UK banks to share – subject to the customers’ approval – their data through APIs.
 These APIs send data from the customer’s bank to approved third parties, who in turn can offer different products and services.
 This means that Barclays customers can choose to share their data with third parties, but also to bring all their accounts into Barclays.

 Success will depend on whether or not customers have confidence in the propositions.
 That’s down to us putting something into their hands that gives them a different service to what they have today

 Luke Ryder, Director of External Engagement at Barclays, sees one obvious benefit of Open Banking in terms of convenience: “If you have your accounts with various banks, which many people do, then you have the convenience of pulling all your day to day banking into one place.
-That offers an opportunity for those who offer the best customer platforms to actually encourage customers to engage with them, even if they don’t run their main finances through that bank.
-In terms of customer experience and ease of use, Barclays has a market leading banking app – used by over 7 millions customers – and we now have a good opportunity to reach out to a more diverse range of customers.”
+That offers an opportunity for those who offer the best customer platforms to actually encourage customers to engage with them, even if they don’t run their main finances through that bank or third party.
+In terms of customer experience and ease of use, Barclays has a market leading banking app – used by over 7 million customers – and we now have a good opportunity to reach out to a more diverse range of customers.”

 Barclays has delivered a number of industry firsts, including ‘card freeze’ – the ability to temporarily block a card if it is believed to be lost – to enhance the Barclays banking app.
 Combining with initiatives like this, Lowe believes Barclays can build customers’ trust in the Open Banking concept.